ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 #. id = 1022 is reported as a Non-secure interrupt.
 #. id = 1023 is reported as an invalid interrupt type.

-In the case of ARM standard platforms using GICv3, the system register ``ICC_HPPIR0_EL1``, *Highest Priority Pending group 0 Interrupt Register*, is read to determine the id of the pending interrupt.
+In the case of Arm standard platforms using GICv3, the system register ``ICC_HPPIR0_EL1``, *Highest Priority Pending group 0 Interrupt Register*, is read to determine the id of the pending interrupt.
 The type of interrupt depends upon the id value as follows.